PathwayCommons/guide/src/Rmd/_workflows/pathway_enrichment/visualize.Rmd

 ## <a href="#goals" name="goals">I. Goals</a>

-In this section we present the Enrichment Map which visually organizes gene sets.
-They are ideal for dealing with lists of gene sets that emerge from enrichment analyses.
+We describe Enrichment Map, a tool that organizes partially redundant gene sets towards the goal of distilling fewer, but broader themes.
 By then end of this discussion you should:

-1. Understand when and how an Enrichment Map can be helpful
+1. Understand how an Enrichment Map can be helpful
 2. Learn how to create and tune an Enrichment Map
-3. Be able to generate a figure describing enrichment results
+3. Be able to generate a map describing overarching themes culled from enrichment analyses

 ## <a href="#background" name="background">II.
 Background</a>

-Enrichment Map was developed by Merico *et al.* (Merico 2010) to aid in the  interpretation of gene sets emerging *en masse* from enrichment analyses.
-In particular, the growing number and size of gene sets along with the amount of detailed annotation is reflected in the results of enrichment analyses.
-Even using very stringent criteria, it is not uncommon to derive hundred of pathways which can pose problems from the standpoint of interpretability.
-To see the value of Enrichment Map, let us consider the analysis of differential expression in TCGA-OV subtypes.
+The Enrichment Map was originally described by Merico *et al.* (Merico 2010) as an aid in the  interpretation of gene sets emerging *en masse* from enrichment analyses.
+The motivation for this tool is the growing number of gene sets and gene annotation detail being made available, which leads to larger collections of gene sets emerging from enrichment analyses.
+Even with more stringent criteria, it is not uncommon for analyses to generate hundreds of pathways.
+All of this presents an obstacle from the standpoint of interpretability.
+To see the value of Enrichment Map, let us consider a concrete example of analyzing changes in gene expression in TCGA-OV subtypes.

-### Problem: A long list of pathways
+### A long list of pathways

-Our pathway enrichment workflow described how to source RNA sequencing (RNA-seq) data for high grade serous ovarian cancer (HGS-OvCa) from patient samples (Figure 1).
-The HGS-OvCa are divided into four expression subtypes (i.e. classes or phenotypes) including 'mesechymal' and 'immunoreactive'.
+Previously, we described how to source mRNA expression data for high grade serous ovarian cancer (HGS-OvCa) from patient samples (Figure 1).
+The HGS-OvCa are divided into four expression subtypes (i.e. classes) including 'mesechymal' and 'immunoreactive'.

 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_1 }}){: .img-responsive.short }

 <div class="figure-legend well well-lg text-justify">
   <strong>Figure 1.
-Path from gene expression and gene sets to an Enrichment Map.</strong> A pair-wise comparison of gene expression between two classes of subjects is described.
-Note that the notion of gene expression change and gene set enrichement is relative to the other class.
-For an Enrichment Map, nodes represent gene sets and edges overlap in genes.
+Path from sample comparison to Enrichment Map themes.</strong> Depicted is a pair-wise comparison between two classes.
+Sourcing and processing gene expression data for two classes has been described previously in this workflow.
+An enrichment analyis can generate gene sets altered in each class.
+The Enrichment Map summarizes this data in which nodes represent gene sets and edges overlap in genes.
 The size and color of nodes corresponds to the number of genes and the class in which that set demonstrated enrichment.
 Likewise, the number of shared genes is indicated by edge thickness.
+Enrichment Map is a basis upon which similar gene sets can be grouped (ovals) and annotated with overarching 'themes'.
 </div>

-Subsequently, expression data was used to derive a measure (P-value) of differential expression between subtypes.
-From this, genes were ranked according to a rank metric.
-In our particular case, those at the 'top' of the list are up-regulated in 'mesenchymal' samples and those at the 'bottom' are up-regulated in 'immunoreactive' samples (Table 1).
+Subsequently, expression data was used to derive a measure of differential expression between subtypes (i.e. P-value).
+From this, a rank metric was calculated to order genes: Those highest ranked are up-regulated in 'mesenchymal' samples and those lowest ranked are up-regulated in 'immunoreactive' samples (Table 1).

 **Table 1.
 Ranked gene list**